OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 ## Transaction as a continuous chain

-A transmission is a direct communication between a Sender and a Receiver that are parts of the Prebid SSO ecosystem.
-Therefore, the Prebid SSO Data cannot be shared to a non-Prebid SSO actor even if this later is in communication with other Parties that are parts of the Prebid SSO ecosystem.
+A transmission is a direct communication between a Sender and a Receiver that are parts of the Prebid Addressability Framework ecosystem.
+Therefore, the Prebid Addressability Framework Data cannot be shared to a non-Prebid Addressability Framework actor even if this later is in communication with other Parties that are parts of the Prebid Addressability Framework ecosystem.
 Therefore, there is no transaction possible with this path because there is no transmission.

 ![Transmission Flow and Audit Log](./assets/transmission-flow-and-audit-log.png)

 In term of Transmission (see diagram above):

-* SSP2 and DSP4 won't receive any Prebid SSO Data because they aren't part of the Prebid SSO ecosystem.
+* SSP2 and DSP4 won't receive any Prebid Addressability Framework Data because they aren't part of the Prebid Addressability Framework ecosystem.
-* DSP3 won't receive any Prebid SSO Data because it suppliers isn't part of the Prebid SSO ecosystem.
+* DSP3 won't receive any Prebid Addressability Framework Data because it suppliers isn't part of the Prebid Addressability Framework ecosystem.

-In term of Audit Log, if the winner of the inventory is DSP3, there is no Audit Log because DSP3 didn't receive Prebid SSO Data.
+In term of Audit Log, if the winner of the inventory is DSP3, there is no Audit Log because DSP3 didn't receive Prebid Addressability Framework Data.
 To enumerate all cases concerning the Addressable Content of the Audit Log:

 |          | All are Contracting Parties | "Leaves" aren't Contracting Parties | Middlemen aren't Contracting Parties | No actor except the Publisher are Contracting Parties|